linkarzu/linkarzu.github.io/_tabs/about.md

   - No, I hate `sales` videos as well, at the beginning of the video the guests share about their services.
   - After that we discuss interesting topics related to tech
-  - For example, in the first episode we discussed `Kitty Sessions`, `Omarchy`, how `ThePrimeagen` has influenced us and more
 - Is this an audio thing only, since it's a "podcast"?
   - No, this is a live stream, you can find all the episodes in this YouTube
     playlist:
   - [Linkarzu CEOs Monthly Hangout](https://www.youtube.com/playlist?list=PLZWMav2s1MZR_E0s7OTicc7Th5QuWvUPx){:target="\_blank"}
-  - The benefit of it being a podcast, is that all the episodes are immediately uploaded to YouTube music without me doing anything:
   - [Link to Podcast in YouTube music](https://music.youtube.com/playlist?list=PLZWMav2s1MZR_E0s7OTicc7Th5QuWvUPx&si=9y-NssvjRmlAVKIr){:target="\_blank"}
 - Will these episodes be available on Spotify, Apple Music and all the other platforms?